-- Specifies the end date of the ACA Medicaid expansion as December 31, 2019. - Specifies the date after which no state can expand as September 1, 2017. - States that expanded Pre-ACA would get a match rate of 90% in 2018 and 2019, at which point the match rate would go down to 0%.
+- Specifies the end date of the ACA Medicaid expansion as December 31, 2019. - Specifies the date after which no state can expand as September 1, 2017. - States that expanded Pre-ACA would get a match rate of 90% in 2018 and 2019, at which point the match rate would go down to 0%. - Native Americans currently enrolled through the Medicaid expansion as of December 31, 2019 would be grandfathered into Traditional Medicaid.

-Section 120: Reducing State Medicaid Costs
+Section 119: Reducing State Medicaid Costs